 It wasn’t that long ago, I was writing an aspirational love poem to the “SHE” who I was anticipating.
 And even with all fantasies of that poem, things imagined and dreamed, she, this REAL SHE, has blown away all of my expectations.
 I know that’s hard to imagine.
 But she, this woman, my woman, has let me know that I am her man.
 That she wants to spend the rest of her life with me.
-And that she thinks I too am the cutest, sexiest, funniest, and smartest person she’s ever met.
+And that she thinks I too am the cutest, sexiest, funniest, and the smartest person she’s ever met.

 If we can keep our business focused on ourselves and our passions focused on each other, we’re on our way to a life-long relationship.
 How do I know?

 Easy.
-We are both the fighters.
+We are both fighters.
 We fought for our marriages even when they were failing.
-We were the one’s who asked for a re-commitment even after the deal had been broken.
+We were the ones who asked for a re-commitment even after the deal had been broken.
 And if you put two fighters for love in a relationship together… Well, I think, we think, the writing is on the wall.

 Sure there are things she does that drive me crazy.
 Probably they always will.
 I am anti-OCD, anti-schedule, and freeform.
 She likes her lists.
 She likes to ask what I’d like for dinner, days in advance.
 I still look at her sometimes and say, “What do you mean?
 Like a menu for next Wednesday?
 I don’t even know what I want tonight.”
 The real magic is to laugh at and love the differences.
 We both appreciate what’s odd about each other.

 Quirks are the things you’ve got to learn to love as well.
 I love that she’s different from me.
 That her ways are logical and strategic and often seem diametrically opposed to my natural instincts.
 And then I’ve learned to let those ideas go as well.
 In my best flexible thinking, I’m learning to love all aspects of this amazing woman.
 Why?
 Because I believe in her.
-I believe that what she says is true, and that when she invites me on a trip to NYC, that it will (and did) happen.
+I believe that what she says is true and that when she invites me on a trip to NYC, it will (and did) happen.

 I don’t work the same way at all.
 And I’m pretty sure that’s some of what she likes about me.
 I lead with my heart often before I know the direction we are going.
-I misstep out of passion and vision, when a more measured approach might have worked.
+I misstep out of passion and vision when a more measured approach might have worked.
 But I always do it out of love.
 I always do it from a place of caring about her more than I care about myself.

 My lists were all blown away when the right woman showed up.
-I like to think that my prep work, the writing and sorting of all of this “relationship” data, is what made our connection so clear to me.
+I like to think that my prep work, the writing, and sorting of all of this “relationship” data, is what made our connection so clear to me.
 We have jumped fearlessly into this love thing.
 We’re going to get married.
 We’ve already started wearing our wedding bands.
-In the eyes of the state we are indeed already married.
+In the eyes of the state, we are indeed already married.

 But I like the anticipation of the marriage too much just to skip or belittle it.
 We are going to get married.
 And our friends want to know the plans, the schedule.
 And I’m sure she and I are working at odds in our natural patterns as I flippantly say things like, “When it happens.”
 She on the other hand, in my mind, is ready to make a plan.